 AI Policy – Estonia

 Estonia has long been at the forefront of instituting digital technologies into government and throughout its society (referred to as “e-governance”).
-The country is now investing in AI, and developing a legal framework around its use.
+The country is now investing in AI, and developing frameworks around its use.
 Initially, the Estonian government was pursuing the best way to integrate autonomous vehicles onto the roads, but determined it was better to develop broader plans for AI that are not sector-specific given that questions around issues such as cybersecurity, enforcement, and ethics cut across sectors.
 By developing an holistic approach, Estonia hopes to encourage quicker dissemination of these technological developments.
-Marten Kaevats, adviser for digital innovation at the strategy unit of the Estonian Government explained, “Working only on traffic laws is kind of unreasonable, because the issue of Artificial Intelligence is much wider and the scope is quite bigger.”

 Additional Links and Resources

 - “The European Artificial Intelligence landscape,” Charlotte Stix, The European Commission, April 18, 2018.